M.N. Miller’s Film Year in Review

 That was until I watched Netflix’s Like Father.
 If you put any scene from this movie next to a scene from a Royal Caribbean commercial, you couldn’t tell the difference.

 It is a mystery that is more than obvious from the beginning, from the film’s trailer, and even, frankly, its title.
 The mystery is the only way the film would work, so what suspense is there to be had?

 I think twists aren’t twists if you mention or even hint at them, so I won’t dare spoil that here.

 Most Underrated Comedy

 You wouldn’t think this Netflix comedy would amount to much, but you would be wrong.
 It’s an absurd, gross-out, go-for-broke comedy that leaves nothing on the table.
 Most studio features wish they could be this ballsy.
 So damn funny it doesn’t just push the envelope.
 It completely tears it apart.
 The laughs, let’s put it this way, cut deep.

 Daveed Diggs, Blindspotting

-Daveed Diggs’ final act, while confronting the white cop he saw gun down a defenseless man, is mesmerizing.
+While confronting the white cop, he saw a gun down a defenseless man.
+Daveed Diggs’ final act is mesmerizing.
 It’s a byproduct of a group that has felt unfair treatment and feelings of social injustice that comes pouring out in one explosive, ultimately moving, scene.

 Most Underrated Performance #2